mblackonline/drupal_radicale_dev/README.md

 # Drupal 11 + Radicale Calendar Development Template

-A complete development environment for **Drupal 11** with integrated **Radicale CalDAV server** for calendar synchronization.
+A local development environment for **Drupal 11** with integrated **Radicale CalDAV server** for calendar synchronization.
 This template provides a working calendar application with real-time sync between Radicale and Drupal.

 ## 🎯 Features